karmicdude/neovim/README.md

 - [markdown-preview.nvim] - Preview Markdown in browser with synchronised scrolling
 - [alpha.nvim] - A lua powered Dashboard for Neovim
 - [better-escape.nvim] - Escape from insert mode without delay when typing
+- [modes.nvim] - Prismatic line decorations for the adventurous Neovim user
+- [nvim-colorizer] - A high-performance color highlighter for Neovim

 ## Colorscheme